Rush Limbaugh having more fun than a human being should be allowed to have.

 She can't reign me in.

-I don't run by anybody anything that they want me to say or not say.
+I don't run by anybody, anything that they want me to say or not say.

 I am a supporter.

-I will continue ra if it makes David happy, I would get off the finance.
+If it makes David happy, I would get off the finance.

 But I'm telling David that I will raise money for Hillary.

-And if Barack Obama is the candidate, he shouldn't really antagonize people like me, because he's going to come to me and ask me to raise money for Barack Obama, and I would do it for him too if he stops doing this kind of horrendous attacks.
+And if Barack Obama is the candidate, he shouldn't really antagonize people like me because he's going to come to me and ask me to raise money for Barack Obama.

 Don't you love this?